APCSPrinciples/GameController/README.md

 In the Mario sprite, create a forever block that checks if the button is pressed.
 If it is, make Mario go up and then down.
 You should have Mario switch costumes to make a more realistic jump.
 One way of making Mario jump is shown below.
 ![](Jump.PNG)

+### Step 5: Write code to make Goomba walk
+To create an animation of walking, switch back and forth between the two walking costumes.
+Goomba should "wrap" around the screen, when  Goomba goes off one side of the screen, Goomba should then appear on the other side.
+Use *wait* to pause Goomba after each step.
+Adjust the values until you are happy with Goomba's walk

-### Step 5: Add two more buttons and code to make Mario walk
+### Step 6: Add two more buttons and code to make Mario walk
 Add two buttons to your Arduino and create circuits for each.
-To create an animation of walking, switch back and forth between two walking costumes.
+Just like with Goomba, switch back and forth between two walking costumes.
 Mario should move in the x direction with each costume switch.
-Use *wait* to pause Mario after each step.
-Adjust the values until you are happy with Mario's walk

-### Step 6: Add the Goomba "squish"
+### Step 7: Add the Goomba "squish"
 Now we are going to add code to the Goomba sprite in our Mario program so that if Mario is jumping and he lands on the Goomba, the Goomba will squish.
 Add a forever loop to the Goomba sprite and:
  * create an if statement that checks to see if the Goomba is touching Mario and Mario's y position is greater than -110.
 If that is true:
     * set the Goomba's y to -140